-Hydrological Pressures
+🏦 Hydrological Pressures

+Resistance

+Resilience

-Resistance Resilience Sensitivity
+Sensitivity

-Temperature increase (local)

-High Q: High A: High C: Medium
+Temperature increase (local) High Q: High A: High C: Medium High Q: High A: High C: High

-High Q: High A: High C: High
+Not sensitive Q: High A: High C: Medium

-Fucus spiralis can tolerate temperatures from -0.5 to 28 °C. The species is within its temperature range in the UK.
+Fucus spiralis can tolerate temperatures from -0.5 to 28 °C. The species is well within its temperature range in the UK.
 Decreases in temperature are unlikely to have any effect because the species extends into northern Norway where water temperatures are cooler.
-However this could be an inaccurate assessment of tolerance due to the possibility of individuals being acclimatized to their specific location.
-Increases in temperature may be beneficial because the optimum temperature for growth of the species is 15 °C (Lüning, 1990).
+Increase in temperature may be beneficial because the optimum temperature for growth of the species is 15 °C (Lüning, 1990).
 However, Fucus spiralis individuals were reported to suffer some damage during the unusually hot summer of 1983 when temperatures were on average 8.3 °C higher than normal (Hartnoll & Hawkins, 1985).